akash-midha/JavaScript-Interview/README.md

 **Whenever a function is returned, even if its vanished from execution context but still it remembers the refrence it was pointing to.It is not only that function is returned but the entire closure.**

-Thus, a closure occurs when a function retains access to variables from its outer function even after the outer function has finished executing.
+Closure gives the access to an outer function scope from an inner function.

 Closures are stored physically in memory.
 When a closure is created, the function and lexical environments are stored together in memory so that the function can access these variables even when it is executed outside their original scope.